noahjahn/prospect/README.md

 `generate_ssl.exe` is a Python application packed with PyInstaller and some anti-viruses may flag it as a virus.
 This application is a simple certificate generator and you can find its source code in `utils/generate_ssl.py`.

+#### Body parts are missing with Season 3 client

+Currently, the server loads body part IDs for Season 2 by default, so this is expected.
+You can fix this by going to station and changing your character appearance.
+This will store the updated body part IDs for your character.

 ## Development

 TBD